 3. DIY padsicles

 A lot of mom’s love using Tuck’s pad or witch hazel DIY padsicles (add witch hazel on the postpartum maxi pads and freeze them overnight).
-I honestly did not invest in any of them and preferred an ice pack & occasionally hot pack while I sit down & it worked fine for me both the times.
+I honestly did not invest in any of them and preferred an ice pack & occasionally a hot pack while I sit down & it worked fine for me both times.

 4. Comfortable PJs and gowns